-Before you speak with or write to the IRS, call for a free telephone consultation.
-An experienced attorney will explain the reality of what you can expect from the Internal Revenue Service and the various options available to you.
+Before you speak with or write to the IRS, call 512-257-0570 or 512-593-7346 now to speak with Attorney Stearns.
+He will explain the reality of what you can expect from the Internal Revenue Service and the various options available to you.

 - Your attorney will assist you through the entire process of interacting with the IRS, including but not limited to assisting you in compliance matters, facilitating the preparation and filing of unfiled IRS tax returns and amended returns where appropriate.